Why $10,000? … because it was the only money that my wife and I were comfortable risking for this experiment.

 1) for personal trading accountability as I attempt a pretty difficult challenge, and

-2) to be a practical handbook for any of my kids who might be interested in learning the craft of trading commodities in a discretionary manner sometimes when the craft is completely forgotten (i.e., robots will do it better).
+2) to be a practical handbook for any of my kids who might be interested in learning the craft of trading commodities discretionarily at a time in the future when the craft will most likely be forgotten (i.e., robots will do it better).

 Trading accountability: publishing the thoughts, decisions, and results of my trades provides the mirror that is needed to maintain the proper trading integrity and not get carried away with emotions, which lead to excessive trading and risk taking.
 If I can’t explain a trade and be consistent with my explanations across various trades, it means that I’m not sticking to my trading plan.
 Not using a trading plan is a recipe for disaster.